20 highlights from this year's road trip in France

 7. Largest tidal difference - Brittany

-In previous years we have experienced Brittany's great differences in tides at Mont Saint-Michel, but this year we got to see the tide's impact on the villages up close.
-Rivers that flow backwards when the tide comes in and houses that are completely isolated on islands surrounded by water at high tide.
-If someone can explain why the sailboats don't tip during low tide (pictured below), I'm all ears!
+In previous years, we’ve marveled at the dramatic tides of Mont Saint-Michel in Brittany, but this year we got to witness the tide’s impact on the villages up close.
+Rivers that flow backward when the tide comes in, and houses that become completely isolated on islands at high tide.
+If anyone can explain why the sailboats don’t tip over during low tide (pictured below), I’m all ears!

 8. Most tourists – Concarneau

-Sure, I had read that the town of Concarneau would be a popular town to visit in southern Brittany, but I didn't think we would have to look for parking for 45 minutes and crowd the streets with so many tourists.
-It seems that only us Swedes have not yet discovered Brittany, the rest of Europe seems to be here already.
+Sure, I had read that Concarneau was a popular town to visit in southern Brittany, but I didn’t expect to spend 45 minutes hunting for parking or to find the streets packed with tourists.
+Apparently, we Swedes are the last to discover Brittany—everyone else in Europe seems to have arrived long before us!

 9. Coolest caves – Loire Valley troglodytes